-From Williams we continue west on Route 66 through Seligman to another small town called Kingman.
-This stretch of Route 66 is without doubt the best part we have seen.
+From Williams, we continue west on Route 66 through Seligman to another small town called Kingman.
+This stretch of Route 66 is, without a doubt, the best part we have seen.

 Inside is a map, on which people from all over the world have put up bills in all kinds of currencies.
 We even find some from home.